moiatgit/rustbook/src/ch13-01-closures.md

 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-04/src/main.rs}}
 ```

-<span class="caption">Listing 13-4: Defining and calling a closure that
+<span class="caption">Llistat 13-4: Defining and calling a closure that
 captures an immutable reference</span>

 This example also illustrates that a variable can bind to a closure definition,